nttcom/ksot-website/content/en/docs/Concepts/_index.md

 - **FluxCD source-controller** detects manifest changes of the specified Git repository at `GitRepository` Kubernetes custom resource.

-- **kuesta-provisioner** consists of the gitrepository-watcher controller and `DeviceRollout` Kubernetes custom resource. `gitrepository-watcher` watches `GitRepository` status to detect the manifest changes and updates `DeviceRollout` status  to `running` when change is detected, which triggers the device config update transaction.
+- **kuesta-provisioner** consists of the `gitrepository-watcher` controller and `DeviceRollout` Kubernetes custom resource. `gitrepository-watcher` watches `GitRepository` status to detect the manifest changes and updates `DeviceRollout` status  to `running` when change is detected, which triggers the device config update transaction.

 To configure network devices using Kuesta, you must prepare your own Kubernetes custom operator to configure your target devices.
 It is recommended to use [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) which is the powerful framework to build your Kubernetes custom operator.
-You can also start from [device-operator](https://github.com/nttcom/kuesta/tree/main/device-operator) used at the [getting-started](/docs/getting-started), the sample Kubernetes custom operator designed to configure OpenConfig/gNMI device.
+You can also start from [device-operator](https://github.com/nttcom/kuesta/tree/main/device-operator) used at the ["Getting started"](/docs/getting-started), the sample Kubernetes custom operator designed to configure OpenConfig/gNMI device.
 It is built using kubebuilder.